moldyn/dcTMD/README.md

 This package will be published soon:

 > V. Tänzel, and M. Jäger, and S. Wolf,
-> *Dissipation Corrected Targeted Molecular Dynamics
+> *Dissipation Corrected Targeted Molecular Dynamics*,
-> in preparation
+> in preparation (2022)

 We kindly ask you to cite these articles in case you use this software package for published works.

 ## Features
-- Intuitive usage via module and via CI
+- Intuitive usage via module and CI
 - Sklearn-style API for fast integration into your Python workflow
-- Supports Python 3.6-3.10
+- Supports Python 3.8-3.10
 - Multitude of [publications](https://www.moldyn.uni-freiburg.de/publications.html) with dcTMD

 ## Implemented Key Functionalities
 - Estimation of free energy profiles and friction factors along the unbinding coordinate of ligands as decribed by [Wolf and Stock 2018](https://pubs.acs.org/doi/full/10.1021/acs.jctc.8b00835).
-- Analysis of separate unbinding pathways as decribed by [Wolf et al. 2018](https://arxiv.org/abs/2212.07154).
+- Analysis of separate unbinding pathways as decribed by [Wolf et al. 2022](https://arxiv.org/abs/2212.07154).

 ## Installation
 The package will be available on pipy and conda.
 Until then, install it via: